BLOG

 The Myth of the 1031 Exchange Cooperation Clause

 Over the past 100 years, Section 1031 has grown and evolved.
 Regulations have been added such as creating the function of the Qualified Intermediary, and we've seen the elimination of personal property.
-In this post, Martin Edwards explores the Exchange Cooperation Clause, once a requirement for 1031 transactions, is now superfluous paperwork.
+In this post, Martin Edwards explores the Exchange Cooperation Clause, once a requirement for 1031 transactions, and is now superfluous paperwork.

 In this post, we will take a brief look into the evolution of Section 1031 to show why it was critical along the way to make use of an “Exchange A provision in a purchase and sale agreement that states that either the buyer or seller intends to conduct a 1031 exchange and reserves the right to assign its interest in the purchase and sale agreement to a qualified intermediary.
 The clause also typically elicits the other parties to assist in signing applicable 1031 documents.
 Cooperation Clause ” and why, as the rules changed over time, such use is no longer necessary.